pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 - MCMC is an umbrella term for a wide variety of methods that define how to design the transition probabilities
 - The specific acceptance and rejection methods used under the broader MCMC framework define the specific MCMC method

-## MCMC METHOD 1: Metropolis-Hastings algorithm
+## MCMC METHOD 1: Metropolis-Hastings
 **_An MCMC method_**

 **MOTIVATION**: Why is it important?

-MH algorithm is not a very modern or particularly efficient algorithm, but it is simple to understand and also provides a foundation to understand more sophisticated and powerful methods for sampling from and estimating the posterior distribution (paraphrased from ["1.2.
+MH is not a very modern or particularly efficient algorithm, but it is simple to understand and also provides a foundation to understand more sophisticated and powerful methods for sampling from and estimating the posterior distribution (paraphrased from ["1.2.
 A DIY Sampler, Do Not Try This at Home" from "1.
 Bayesian Inference" from _Bayesian Modeling and Computation in Python_](https://bayesiancomputationbook.com/markdown/chp_01.html)).

-**NOTE**: _MH algorithm represents a class of methods, rather than a single method._
+**NOTE**: _MH represents a class of methods, rather than a single method._

 ---